abhiverma001/aws-automation-scripts/README.md

 pip install awscli boto3
 ```

-## Export AWS Auto Scaling Groups Namws and Tags in to CSV file.
+## Export AWS Auto Scaling Groups Name and Tags in a CSV file.
 - We can achive this by below python boto3 script
 - Recommended to user AWS CloudShell for this kind of work
 - Create a file [export_asg_tags_csv.py](https://github.com/abhiverma001/aws-automation-scripts/blob/main/export_asg_tags_csv.py) and write the below script in this file.